Code-Institute-Submissions/monkee-business/README.md

 ### Media ###

 * The images used in this site were obtained from Code Institute's GitHub Repo and Wikipedia articles relating to the Monkees.
+* The video and audio elements were obtained from Code Institute's GitHub Repo